sbrunomello/sbrunomello/README.md

 ## My name is Bruno Mello
 </div><br>
--  I'm a Full stack Developer since 2019 👩‍💻
+-  I'm a Full stack Developer since 2019 👩‍💻 <br>
 -  I like working with Java, Angular and Python 💻

 <div align="left">